 And here are letters written to the School Board of Trustees asking for help:

 And now the students will be presenting to the Board Climate Committee on June 23rd to describe their composting recommendations.
 Yahoo!

-In the meantime, we've purchased some washcloths made from recycled fibers for a pilot project to avoid using as many paper towels in the upper grades classes.
+In the meantime, we've purchased some washcloths made from recycled fibers for a pilot project this fall to avoid using as many paper towels in the upper grades classes.
 We'll see how it goes!

-Then, we'll repair the compost bins in August, mount a white board for compost tracking, and get all the tools lined up so that we can have an even more successful 2021-22 schoolyear in learning to make good garden soil and compost our waste.
+Then, we'll plan to repair the compost bins next year, mount a white board for compost tracking, and get all the tools lined up so that we can have an even more successful 2021-22 schoolyear in learning to make good garden soil and compost our waste.
 Amen to that!